 Do it when it suits you

 Take as long as you like

-Start this Hollywood and Highland tour in the beating heart of Hollywood, where the Walk of Fame meets the Dolby Theater, home of the annual Academy Awards.
+Start this self-guided Hollywood and Highland tour in the beating heart of Hollywood, where the Walk of Fame meets the Dolby Theater, home of the annual Academy Awards.
 Movie history is everywhere in the blocks surrounding the famous intersection – if you know where to look.

 Check here as you do the tour, to discover the locations of some famous movies which were filmed in the area.

 As you begin this Hollywood and Highland tour take a moment to look around.
 At the beginning of the last century where you’re now standing was open land, from the Hollywood Hills south.
 That’s one of the reasons why the nascent film industry moved to Hollywood (in the 1910’s) – because land was cheap and plentiful for those movie pioneers.
 So, in 1903, when Hollywood High School opened, many of the pupils lived on local farms and would ride to school on horseback.
 As the years passed and the movie industry grew, several students became huge stars, such as Judy Garland, Lana Turner and Laurence Fishburne.
 Fun fact: As you look at the school you’ll see the mural by Eloy Torres called “Portrait of Hollywood” – the beautiful blonde lady is Lana Turner.
 She was discovered when she skipped class one day to get a soda at the pharmacy on the corner of Sunset Blvd.
 Want to pop in, so the you can be "discovered"?
 Unfortunately the pharmacy is long-since closed.